Bitte wählen Sie die Option, die Sie am Besten beschreibt, um Ihre Frage an die richtige Stelle weiterzuleiten.

 - By working with Paysafe, suppliers accept the terms of our Partner Code which sets out Paysafe’s expectation that our partners including suppliers and anyone that they in turn work with to deliver products and/or services to Paysafe will comply with the principles in the Code and will share Paysafe’s commitment to conducting our respective businesses with integrity and in an honest and ethical manner.
 This Partner Code includes our requirements with regards to zero-tolerance for slavery and human trafficking.

-- when we procure Paysafe-branded promotional merchandise, this is sourced from a supplier which is a member of the Ethical Trading Initiative and Sedex (the Supplier Ethical Data Exchange) who is accredited as an EcoVadis gold standard supplier.
+- when we procure Paysafe-branded promotional merchandise, this is sourced from a supplier which is a member of the Ethical Trading Initiative and Sedex (the Supplier Ethical Data Exchange) who is accredited as an EcoVadis gold standard supplier; and

-In 2020 we conducted an extensive Modern Slavery Audit across 91 of our largest and most critical suppliers (Tier 1-3).
+In 2021 we conducted a Modern Slavery Audit across 20 of our largest and most critical suppliers (Tier 1-3).
 This assessment included validation of Modern Slavery prevention processes in place and, where applicable, the further completion of the Paysafe Modern Slavery Questionnaire.
 No suppliers were removed from our pool of suppliers as a result of this audit as no material concerns were raised.

-In addition, in 2020 we commenced the roll-out of our Environmental Social and Governance Questionnaire to be completed as part of our Supplier Onboarding procedures.
-This includes the requirement for the supplier to identity and document Modern Slavery prevention practices in place throughout its businesses and wider supply chain.
-This will identify what systems and controls the supplier has in place to ensure slavery and trafficking are not taking place in anywhere part of their business.
+In addition, since 2020 we have required suppliers to complete our Environmental Social and Governance Questionnaire as part of our Supplier Onboarding procedures.
+This includes the requirement for the supplier to identify and document Modern Slavery prevention practices in place throughout its businesses and wider supply chain.
+This assists in identifying what systems and controls the supplier has in place to ensure slavery and trafficking are not taking place in anywhere part of their business.

 Training and compliance